 The pituitary gland: Location and individual parts

 Together with the hypothalamus – which belongs to a part of the brain known as the diencephalon – the pituitary gland controls the involuntary (vegetative) nervous system.
 This part of the nervous system manages the balance of energy, heat and water in the body, which includes things like body temperature, heartbeat, urination, sleep, hunger and thirst.
-The pituitary gland also produces a number of that either regulate most of the other hormone glands in the body or have a direct effect on specific organs.
+The pituitary gland also makes a number of that either regulate most of the other hormone-producing glands in the body or have a direct effect on specific organs.

 The pituitary gland is made up of four parts, each with their own functions:

 The area between the two lobes (the intermediate lobe, or "pars intermedia")

 Pituitary stalk: connects the pituitary gland to the hypothalamus

 The anterior lobe makes up about three quarters of the overall mass of the pituitary gland.
 It produces two kinds of :

 Hormones that have a direct effect on the body

 Thyroid-stimulating hormone (TSH): regulates hormone production in the thyroid gland.

 Adrenocorticotropic hormone (ACTH): stimulates the adrenal glands to produce such as adrenalin (epinephrine) or steroids.